robisonsantos/money-monitor/DATABASE_SETUP.md

 ## Overview

 Money Monitor uses PostgreSQL as its primary database.
-The application uses an **automatic schema bootstrap** approach instead of traditional migrations.
-When the application starts, it automatically creates the necessary database schema if it doesn't exist.
+The application uses a **Rails-like migration system** with timestamped SQL files to manage database schema changes.
+Migrations are tracked in a `schema_migrations` table and run automatically when needed.

 ## Database Schema